KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 The conformance submission package must contain the following:

-1. Full test logs (`TestResults.qpa`) from CTS runs against all driver builds
+1. Full test logs (`TestResults.qpa`) from CTS runs against all driver builds and all fractions
 2. Result of `git status` and `git log` from CTS source directory
 3. Any patches used on top of release tag
 4. Conformance statement

-Test logs (1) should be named `<submission pkg dir>/TestResults-<driver build type>.qpa`, for example `TestResults-armeabi-v7a.qpa`.
+Test logs (1) should be named `<submission pkg dir>/TestResults-<driver build type>-<fraction id>-of-<total fractions>.qpa`,
+for example `TestResults-armeabi-v7a-1-of-8.qpa`.
 On platforms where multiple different driver builds (for example 64-bit and 32-bit) are present, CTS logs must be provided for each driver build as part of the submission package.
+If CTS run was split into multiple fractions then result files for all fractions must be provided, each file must contain results of the mandatory information tests.

+Fractions may be run on different physical devices but each device must represent the same Conformant Product.

 Test logs generated on a system which exposes more than one physical device in a device group can be used for products that expose one or more physical